Anti-Inflammatory Diet Plan →

 Ingredients

-• 1 cup cranberries plus extra for topping.
-See notes for substitutes
+• 1 cup cranberries, divided + plus extra for topping (See notes for substitutes)

-• 2 tbsp butter (or refined coconut oil)
+• 2 Tablespoons butter or refined coconut oil

-• 1 cup powdered sugar (or Swerve sweetener)
+• 1 cup powdered sugar or Swerve powdered sweetener

 Instructions

-4. Pour your wet ingredients (eggs/sour cream) into the dry ingredient bowl and combine until smooth.
-Gently mixing.
+4. Pour the wet ingredients into the dry ingredient bowl and combine until smooth.

-5. Next add your vanilla and apple cider vinegar.
-Gently mix again.
-Not over mixing.
+5. Gently add in vanilla and apple cider vinegar.
+Do not over-mix.

 2. Pour the glaze over the cranberry cake.
-It’s best to do this right away as it will harden after it sets/cools.
-(See notes for make ahead option)
+It’s best to do this right away as the glaze will harden as it sets/cools.
+(See notes for make ahead option).

 3. Place a handful of remaining cranberries in a microwave safe bowl.
 Cook for 30-45 seconds until cranberries soften.
 Add slightly cooked cranberries and a sprinkle of powdered sugar on top of glazed cake.

-Store glazed cake covered in fridge covered for up to 5 days.
-Freezes well for up to 3 weeks.
+4. Store glazed cake, covered, in the fridge for up to 5 days.

 Notes